textadventures/quest/docs/handling_water.md

 title: Handling water
 ---

 There is more than one way to do this, but this is what I recommend.
-This will involve setting attributes, so you will struggle with the on-line editor.
+This will involve setting attributes, so you will struggle with the on-line editor, but it is certainly doable!

 What we will do is to create a waterskin that can be filled and drunk from, and then set up a room with a pool of water and another with a tap.